gardener/gardener-extension-provider-gcp/docs/usage/usage.md

 This document describes the configurable options for GCP and provides an example `Shoot` manifest with minimal configuration that can be used to create a GCP cluster (modulo the landscape-specific information like cloud profile names, secret binding names, etc.).

-## GCP Provider Credentials
+## Accessing GCP APIs

-In order for Gardener to create a Kubernetes cluster using GCP infrastructure components, a Shoot has to provide credentials with sufficient permissions to the desired GCP project.
+In order for Gardener to create a Kubernetes cluster using GCP infrastructure components, a Shoot has to provide an authentication mechanism giving sufficient permissions to the desired GCP project.
-Every shoot cluster references a `SecretBinding` or a `CredentialsBinding` which itself references a `Secret`, and this `Secret` contains the provider credentials of the GCP project.
+Every shoot cluster references a `SecretBinding` or a `CredentialsBinding` which itself references a `Secret` which contains the provider credentials of the GCP project.

+> [!IMPORTANT]
+> While `SecretBinding`s can only reference `Secret`s, `CredentialsBinding`s can also reference `WorkloadIdentity`s which provide an alternative authentication method.
+> `WorkloadIdentity`s do not directly contain credentials but are rather a representation of the workload that is going to access the user's account.
+> If the user has configured [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) with Gardener's Workload Identity Issuer then the GCP infrastructure components can access the user's account without the need of preliminary exchange of credentials.

 The `SecretBinding`/`CredentialsBinding` is configurable in the [Shoot cluster](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) with the field `secretBindingName`/`credentialsBindingName`.

+### GCP Service Account Credentials

 The required credentials for the GCP project are a [Service Account Key](https://cloud.google.com/iam/docs/service-accounts#service_account_keys) to authenticate as a [GCP Service Account](https://cloud.google.com/compute/docs/access/service-accounts).
 A service account is a special account that can be used by services and applications to interact with Google Cloud Platform APIs.